Jon Courtney

-Jon Courtney is a British singer, guitarist, and keyboard player, of the rock band Pure Reason Revolution.
-He was also the sole songwriter (except "The Bright Ambassadors of Morning" credited to Courtney/Jong) on their first two albums.
-Outside of Pure Reason Revolution, Courtney is involved in the DJ set All Bangers No Mash under the pseudonym "Cedo Simplex", and is one member of the duo KC Blitz.
+Jon Courtney is a British musician best known as a singer, guitarist, keyboard player and songwriter for the progressive rock band Pure Reason Revolution.
+He also performed with Bullet Height, KC Blitz and as a DJ under the pseudonym Cedo Simplex.

-Background
+Life and career

 Courtney and his brother and former bandmate Andrew Courtney grew up in Reading, Berkshire, as did fellow Pure Reason Revolution members Chloe Alper and Jamie Willcox.
-In an interview, Courtney points to the precise moment, at approximately age 11, when he decided he wanted to be a musician, when he saw the band Nirvana on the MTV Awards in about 1991.
+In an interview, Courtney said he wanted to be a musician after seeing Nirvana on the MTV Awards in about 1991.
 Courtney said, "[F]rom that point on it was like "wow!" – I was transfixed by the TV – "this is what I've got to do, there's no question."
-The next day I was just hassling my mum for a guitar.
-I have to play guitar and then I started a huge obsession with Nirvana and the whole grunge scene.
-So that's definitely a strong turning point for me."
-He credited the appeal of the moment to the "passion in the music and the passion of the audience's reaction to the music."

-Courtney began playing in bands at his secondary school Reading Blue Coat School.
+Courtney began playing in bands at Reading Blue Coat School.
 He and his brother were involved in the punk band Gel, which was scouted and signed by Seymour Stein, the founder of Sire Records.
-Uncut magazine reviewed their first (and only) album Sparkly Things (produced by Julian Standen of The Lemonheads) describing it as "dulcet adolescent vocals, and a thorough grasp of commercial rock dynamics producing an appealing sound redolent of the early Undertones".
+Uncut magazine reviewed their first (and only) album Sparkly Things (produced by Julian Standen of The Lemonheads), describing it as "dulcet adolescent vocals, and a thorough grasp of commercial rock dynamics producing an appealing sound redolent of the early Undertones".
 The band played Reading festival 1998.
 Courtney enjoyed the experience of touring and recording, and teamed up with his brother, Alper and several others to form the indie pop band The Sunset Sound, which received some airplay before the band members dissolved the band as not representing their style.
-The band's music was also inspired by a university project in which Courtney was involved creating new original music for the 1960s television show The Prisoner.
+The band's music had been inspired by a project Courtney was involved in while studying at the University of Westminster, creating new original music for the 1960s television show The Prisoner.

-Along with his brother and Alper, Courtney came together with Greg Jong and Jim Dobson, whom Courtney met at the University of Westminster, to form Pure Reason Revolution.
+Along with his brother and Alper, Courtney came together with Greg Jong and Jim Dobson to form Pure Reason Revolution.
 The band's name was inspired by Courtney's thesis on the nature of genius and its application to Beach Boy Brian Wilson, for which he studied Critique of Pure Reason by Immanuel Kant.

+The band's first album, The Dark Third, was released in 2006 by Sony BMG, and was produced by Paul Northfield.
+Amor Vincit Omnia and Hammer and Anvil followed in 2009 and 2010, on Superball Music.
+The band played many live shows and festivals, including support for Porcupine Tree, Mew, Oceansize and others, and were in turn supported by Clean Bandit at London's Scala.

+Courtney also worked as a DJ in this period, using the name Cedo Simplex and collaborating with Jamie Kossoff as KC Blitz.
+Following the breakup of Pure Reason Revolution in 2011, Courtney moved to Berlin, where he formed the electronic-rock band Bullet Height together with Sammi Doll, a performer with Kat Von D, Losers and IAMX.
+Bullet Height released their debut album No Atonement in 2017, on Superball Music.

+Pure Reason Revolution reformed in 2019, with Courtney, Alper and Jong performing new shows and releasing new albums Eupnea and Above Cirrus in 2020 and 2022 respectively, both on InsideOutMusic.